Monairy/Deep-Learning-Framework/DLFramework.md

         Y(float vector): The label

     Returns:
-        b(Array of floats): The derivative values of cost functionModule evaluation
+        b(Array of floats): The derivative values of cost function Module evaluation
 =================

 Functions